-Endurance is the physical stamina of the character.
-This attribute comes into play during an endurance run or a long, strenuous activity.
+Endurance is the physical stamina of the character, so not in the sense of patience (this is rather conscientiousness) under Persona.
+So this value comes into play during an endurance run or a long, strenuous activity.

 Resistance

 Both the ability to withstand or avert injury or pain, and resistance to disease, toxins, or environmental influences such as heat or cold, flow together in this value.